top of page

 • Develops and promotes sustainable practices and principles in the business community throughout the state, region and beyond.

-• Demonstrates thought leadership that has contributed to the design, development, and or implementation of standards, innovative tools, and/or programs that have a broad reach and impact on the business community and state economy.
+• Demonstrates thought leadership that has contributed to the design, development, and or implementation of standards, innovative tools, and/or programs that had a broad reach and impact on the business community and state economy.

 • Multiplies efforts and outcomes by teaching, mentoring, and developing others, including students, co-workers, sustainability practitioners, and business leaders.